simonpicard/simonmyway.com/content/posts/ultralight-trekking-the-gr54-185km-in-5-days.md

 | 5 | Bourg-d'Arud | La Grave | 41,17 | 2488 | 1962 | 12:36 | 10:04 | Via Mizoën (GR54C) |
 | **Total** |  |  | **185,91** | **11194** | **11352** | **58:32** | **45:30** |  |

-The moving is estimated from Strava.
+The moving time is estimated from Strava.

 So...
 This was my third large trek, completed in 5 to 6 days.
 I plan to share the knowledge I acquired doing them, from preparation to day-to-day hiking.
 You can expect to find a new post about this some day.